catty-project/catty/README.md

 Catty has released a few versions, which means you could use Catty in your own project!

-But as the version is senior than 1.0.0, which means catty is not stable and has not adequately tested yet, I do not recommend you use it in any large distribution system temporarily.
+But as the version is senior than 1.0.0, which means catty is not stable and has not adequately tested yet, I temporarily do not recommend you to use it in any large distribution system.
 But I do recommend you to use it in a smaller system or point-to-point system, in which cases Catty would be more easier to use and control.